|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for Polish pickle soup or zupa ogórkowa (ZOO-pah aw-goorr-KAW-vah) is from the women of Gwizdały village.
 This village is one of the stops when touring the Mazowsze region of Poland with Poland Culinary Vacations.

-Gwizdały literally means "whistled" and, indeed, the small town boasts a whistle museum with specimens from all over the world.
-Here is another version of Polish pickle soup -- Creamy Dill Pickle Soup Recipe.
+Gwizdały literally means "whistled," and, indeed, the small town boasts a whistle museum with specimens from all over the world.
+Here is another version of Polish pickle soup.

 Temper the sour cream in a small heatproof bowl by adding a few ladles of hot soup and whisking constantly.

 Transfer the tempered sour cream back to the soup, and heat through until starting to simmer but do not boil or the sour cream will break.